rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->

 **TODO**
-can a section be a subsection to itself -
-issue: its sectioning node -
-so the answer is a clear no -
-technically no cycles in the section hierarchy possible -

-**TODO**
 implicit relationship -> descendants -
 implicit associations -> one section only - combine levels of implicitness? -
 -> add to 3-5-1-associations?

-**TODO**
-we have an outline height/depth - define an outline width? - the maximum number of sections on a certain outline level? - -> add to 3-6-1-current-section?

 **TODO**
 top-level nodes -